ozmos/100-days-of-code/r1-log.md

 ###R1D91
 Did some more tweaks to [antiques.com](https://antiques.com) including some custom html and CSS.
 I'm glad I learned how to code before starting WordPress.
 Went over some of my notes for `d3.js` and played around with the code in _Visual Studio_.
 Figured out how to use modules without webpack or `node.js`.

+###R1D92
+Continued udemy wordpress course and found some useful command line tools for compressing and resizing large numbers of images.